-Encircled by mountain ranges and bookended by the two units of Saguaro National Park, Tucson is Arizona’s second-largest city, and, for the vacationer, it has everything that Phoenix has to offer, plus a bit more.
+Encircled by mountain ranges and bookended by the two units of Saguaro National Park, Arizona’s second-largest city has everything for the vacationer that Phoenix has to offer, plus a bit more.
 There are world-class golf resorts, excellent restaurants, art museums and galleries, an active cultural life, and, of course, plenty of great weather.
 Tucson also has a long history that melds Native American, Hispanic, and Anglo roots.
-And with a national park, a national forest, and other natural areas just beyond the city limits, Tucson is a city that celebrates its Sonoran Desert setting.
+With a national park, a national forest, and other natural areas and historic sites just beyond the city limits, Tucson richly celebrates its Sonoran Desert setting.

 At Saguaro National Park, you can marvel at the massive cacti that have come to symbolize the desert Southwest, while at the Arizona-Sonora Desert Museum (actually a zoo), you can acquaint yourself with the flora and fauna of this region.
 Take a hike or a horseback ride up one of the trails that leads into the wilderness from the edge of the city, and you may even meet up with a few desert denizens on their own turf.
 Look beyond the saguaros and prickly pears, and you can find a desert oasis, complete with waterfalls and swimming holes, and, a short drive from the city, a pine forest that's home to the southernmost ski area in the country.